 Answer “yes”; type in Humber’s information unless you earned a higher credential from another school; under “field and level of study” answer both portions of this question.

 If I’ve never worked what should I enter under the "employment" section?

 If you have never been employed, type in that you are a student and include Humber’s information; if you are, or have been employed in the past include that information here including any employment outside of Canada.

 Do I need to complete the "Background Information” section?

 This is a mandatory section.
 If you answer “yes” to any of the questions you need to provide an explanation.

 How do I sign the application form?

-If you are submitting an online application simply type your name in the signature section; for paper applications you must physically sign documents
+If you are submitting an online application type your name in the signature section; for paper applications you must physically sign documents.

 When I validated the form a series of red boxes appeared, what do I do?

-The red boxes indicate that you either have neglected to complete a field or the formatting of the answer is incorrect.
-Make the correction(s) and validate again and save the document.
+The red boxes indicate that you have either neglected to complete a field or the formatting of the answer is incorrect.
+Make the correction(s), validate again and save the document.
 Once the system confirms the application is okay a 6th page filled with bar codes will appear, this is part of your application and needs to be submitted.